 Protection When Life Is Lived Online

-In four steps, you can ensure your digital estate is protected and your loved ones know how to access your information in case of an emergency.
+Now, imagine how difficult it would be for a loved one to access them in case of an emergency.
+Read on to learn more about the steps you can take to ensure your digital estate is protected and your loved ones know how to access your information in case of an emergency.

 Three steps to securing your digital estate

 - Create a list of your digital assets and how to access each one.

 Make a list of your digital accounts, including everything from email and social media accounts, to online banking or brokerage accounts, to utilities you pay online.
 Make sure you include the name of the site, website address, user ID or personal identification number, password and short description of the type of account.
 You can use an online management program with encryption to create a list, store the list on a flash drive or create a simple hard copy list on a piece of paper.

 - Find a safe place to store your list.

 Your last will and testament often becomes public record when filed, so this is not a safe place to keep your list.
 If your list is on a flash drive or is handwritten, keep it in a secure location (with your attorney or in a fireproof lock box in your home are two good options).
 No matter where you store your plan, you'll want to make sure those who need to know where your information is stored — like your executor — are aware of its location.